 3. Performapal Skullcrobat Joker

 Yet another limited card, Joker also belongs in any pendulum Magician deck.
 It has a temptingly high scale, although placing it there restricts your special summoning to Performapal, Odd-Eyes, and Magician cards.
 A better use is to simply normal summon the card, as it can add any one member of those three archetypes to your hand.

 From there, Joker carries enough ATK to conquer weaker monsters and can be used as fodder for a future tribute summon.
 Overall, a great hand-replenishing card and candidate for rank 4 xyz creatures.

 2. Archfiend Eccentrick

 Eccentrick has a scale of 7, one away from the ideal high end of 8, but it likely won't matter: you can tribute Eccentrick in the PZ to destroy any spell or trap, meaning it typically doesn't remain in your zone for long.

 That's a great removal already, but afterwards, (once fielded) Eccentrick can tribute itself to destroy any monster on the field!
 This makes it a resummonable monster removal after already serving as spell/trap removal—all for no cost!
 You can even target your own monster to destroy if you'd like, perhaps to activate cards like Supply Squad.

 1. Odd-Eyes Pendulum Dragon

 Yuya's signature monster from the Arc-V anime functions stupendously in the actual game.
 As a monster, Odd-Eyes wields impressive ATK and DEF alongside a stellar effect: it doubles battle damage to opponents when battling opposing monsters!
 Combo this with ATK-boosting (Performapal Drumerilla) or opponent ATK-reducing (Burden of the Mighty) effects to really pile on the hurt fast.

 Additionally, when placed in the PZ, it nullifies battle damage you receive from combat involving your pendulum monsters and it can destroy itself (in the end phase) to add any pendulum card with 1500 or less ATK to your hand!

-If you're still not convinced, consider the numerous support cards and extra deck support this behemoth receives (Rune-Eyes, Beast-Eyes, etc.).
-A card with numerous upgrades that also shines by itself, Odd-Eyes Pendulum Dragon easily earns today's top spot.
+If you're still not convinced, consider the numerous support cards and extra deck alternate forms this behemoth receives (like Rune-Eyes and Beast-Eyes).
+A card with numerous forms that also stands on its own two feet, Odd-Eyes Pendulum Dragon easily earns today's top spot.